tisem-digital-marketing/2021-smwa/docs/about.md

 ### Lachlan Deer

-[Lachlan](http://lachlandeer.github.io) is a 4th year Doctoral Candidate in the Department of Economics.
+[Lachlan](http://lachlandeer.github.io) is a 5th year Doctoral Candidate in the Department of Economics.
 His research interests lie in empirical industrial organization, quantitative marketing and structural econometrics.

-This year, Lachlan leads the following modules:
+Lachlan leads the following modules:

-* Python: Pandas, Numpy, SciPy & Object Orientated Programming
+* Python: Pandas, Numpy, SciPy & Econometrics
-* Build Tools: Make and Waf
+* Build Tools: Snakemake
 * Databases with SQL

 ### Adrian Etter

 [Adrian](http://www.econ.uzh.ch/en/people/staff/etter.html) is the team leader of the IT engineering group within the Department of Economics.

-This year, Adrian is leading the following modules:
+Adrian is leading the following modules:

 * Introduction to using the Terminal
 * Version Control with Git